arnoldNuvisto/Zero2WP/README.md

 - This will take a few minutes, so go grab a coffee - when you return, Zero2WP will be installed and ready to go!

-## 2. Launch a Project
+## 2. Start a Project

-Now that Zero2WP is up and running, the next step is to launch a new project.
+Now that Zero2WP is up and running, the next step is to start a new project.

 ### 2.1 Set the Project Details